IanStorm/my-home-linux/htpc_bedroom/README.md

 2. Configure:
 	1. Eject and re-insert the SD card
 	2. Copy all items from the cloned `SD_card/` folder to the root folder of the drive called **"boot"**
-	* ⚠️ Enter the actual WiFi SSID and password in `wpa_supplicant.conf`
 2. Eject the Micro SD card from the computer
 2. Insert the Micro SD card into the Ras Pi, connect all cables/devices, and finally start the Ras Pi